-Inform LA / employer

-Complete incident/accident report form (and send to LA/employer if required).

-Head / EVC to assess incident, recommend action and implement accordingly.
+Inform LA / employer Complete incident/accident report form (and send to LA/employer if required).
+Complete incident/accident report form (and send to Expemployer in required). ↓ Head / EVC to assess incident, recommend action and implement accordingly.

 Incident record form

 NB This form is to be used by an emergency contact during the period that they are handling an emergency call.
 The EVC should ensure that LA incident reporting procedures are followed as soon as possible after the incident.